 Additional notes: The Freedom Bridle has a balanced noseband and does not need to be cranked down as tightly as some other headstalls to keep it from twisting.
 This is much nicer for trail riding.
 Also, there is no heavy weight at the connection between rein/cheek straps and the reins, so many gaited horses who are frustrated by the swinging of these rings in other similar bridles are much happier in the Freedom Bridle.
 The Freedom Bridle is not recommended for horses that fight to run away with their riders – although we have found that some runaways are fighting tack issues such as an uncomfortable bit or a poor fitting saddle and surprisingly end up going very nicely bitless when those issues are addressed.

-The included round rein is roughly 9`when used in the bitless rein setup and 11`6" for sidepull or bit mode.
+The included round rein is 9`when used in the bitless rein setup and 11`6" for sidepull or bit mode.
 (Additional rein length is charged at $2.00/foot.)
 I have found both of these lengths work well for me.
-If you don`t think the varying rein length will work for you, just call or e-mail me.
+If you don`t think these varying rein length will work for you, just call or e-mail me.

 There are some equines that are uncomfortable with the bitless, which is why we provide a money back guarantee within two weeks of receipt.
 Product MUST be clean and in NEW condition!
 Original shipping charges are not refunded and a 10% retstocking fee will be applied.
 PLEASE NOTE: Special custom orders (special sizing, colored overlays, conchos or bling), the guarantee does not apply.